 National Park Pass

-If you are planning on visiting three or more parks in a year and you do not have a 4th grader, the national park pass, is also a great way to save money.
+If you are planning on visiting three or more parks in a year and you do not have a 4th grader, the national park pass is also a great way to save money.
 As of February 2021, it costs $80.
 You can purchase this pass on the US Park Pass on their Website.

 Safety Tip for Yellowstone with Kids

 Word of Advice….be cautious and watch your children.
 There are dangers all around.
 As fascinating as it is to see all the incredible sites at Yellowstone, it is important to be smart.
 Watch where you are going and follow the rules.
+Yellowstone with children is possible!

-If you have toddlers, I recommend getting a backpack carrier and keeping them safe inside.
+Yellowstone with toddlers can be challenging.
+I was very nervous around all the hot pots.
+I recommend getting a backpack carrier and keeping them safe inside.

 We all know kids have a shorter attention span.
 Yellowstone is huge and involves a lot of driving.
 Keeping kids in a car too long is never fun!